Bulgaria accuses Russia of other bomb attacks on Nato

 The first explosion in Bulgaria took place in 2011 at an arms depot in the village of Lovindol.

-Two more blasts occurred in 2015 at military depots in the town of Sopot and a fourth one in 2020 at an arms warehouse in the town of Maglizh.
+Two more occurred in 2015 at military facilities in the town of Sopot and a fourth one in 2020 at an arms warehouse in the town of Maglizh.

 They were all triggered by remote devices in a "similar" way, Mileva noted.